What is He Waka Eke Noa?

 The partnership approach gives farmers input into the process and means they’ll be better enabled to take action on climate change on-farm.
 By 2025 He Waka Eke Noa aims to ensure all farmers are:

-- including the mitigation of greenhouse gas emissions and adaptation to climate change in their farm business and environment plans by 2025;
+- including climate change mitigation and adaptation in their farm business and environment plans

-- calculating their greenhouse gas emissions sources and sinks and being incentivised to take actions on climate change through the development of an appropriate pricing mechanism for emissions by 2025.
+- calculating their net greenhouse gas emissions and being incentivised to take action on climate change through an appropriate pricing mechanism for emissions.

 Find more information about the key milestones and workstreams on the Ministry for the Environment’s website.